 The deprived little fishing town that I called home felt cut-off from the rest of the UK.
 The nearest city was Manchester and that was 56 miles away.
 After finishing university I wanted a career, something that was different from working in hotels, bars and shops.
 To do this I would have to spend nearly 4 hours a day commuting to and from work.
 Long journeys have never bothered me before, but I wasn’t prepared to spend that much time wasting away on public transport.

 I feel more opportunity living as a foreigner in Athens who doesn’t speak Greek, than I did back home in my hometown.

 Back home I could easily go months without meeting someone from a foreign country, or even seeing someone who didn’t have a Caucasian complexion.
 As someone who likes meeting different types of people, it became mind-numbing seeing the same faces everywhere I went.

-Now I work in a multilingual contact centre that employs 91 nationalities.
+Now I work in a multilingual contact center that employs 93 different nationalities.

 A Fresh Start

 I was somewhat comfortable with my life in England, but far from what I would describe as being content.
 I wanted a fresh start, an opportunity to find new friends, a new job, new surroundings – and I guess also a new me.

 I wasn’t myself for a long time.
 I spent countless hours playing Xbox every night.
 When I wasn’t stimulating my unfulfilled mind with gaming, I spent the nights dulling it with alcohol.

 Something had to change, I knew that working and living abroad would be a platform for me to build on.